 Wrongful Termination

-• African-American female plaintiff alleged race discrimination, harassment, retaliation, and wrongful termination after being terminated from a position in which she complained of racial animus by her co-workers.
+• Mediated a case involving an African-American female plaintiff who alleged race discrimination, harassment, retaliation, and wrongful termination following her dismissal from a position where she had reported racial animus by co-workers.

 Bad Faith

-• Plaintiff ICU doctors brought breach of contract and bad faith claims for disability during high-risk pregnancy during COVID.
+• Mediated a case in which ICU physicians asserted breach of contract and bad faith claims arising from disability coverage disputes during a high-risk pregnancy amid the COVID-19 pandemic.

-• UM bad faith case in which Plaintiff alleged first party UM carrier initially stonewalled and ultimately delayed paying policy limits after multi-vehicle car accident resulted in injuries.
-Carrier contended the delay was caused in part by the claimant's refusal to authorize release of medical information which hampered its reasonable investigation into causation of claimed injuries.
+• Mediated a first-party uninsured motorist (UM) bad faith case in which the plaintiff alleged the insurer initially stonewalled and later unreasonably delayed payment of policy limits following a multi-vehicle accident that caused injuries.
+The carrier argued that the delay resulted, in part, from the claimant’s refusal to authorize release of medical records, which impeded a reasonable investigation into the causation of the alleged injuries.

-• The plaintiff brought bad faith and other claims against his personal insurance company after losing a valuable watch.
-The company denied the claim on the grounds of suspected fraud.
+• Mediated a case in which the plaintiff brought bad faith and related claims against his personal insurer following the loss of a valuable watch.
+The insurer denied the claim based on suspected fraud.

 Coverage

-• An insurance carrier brought declaratory relief and rescission action against a professional painter for material misrepresentations on a policy renewal application.
-Painter/insured contended the application was completed by his insurance agent without his knowledge, and the answers were not materially false.
+• Mediated a case in which an insurance carrier sought declaratory relief and rescission of a policy issued to a professional painter, alleging material misrepresentations on a renewal application.
+The insured argued that the application was completed by his insurance agent without his knowledge and that the responses were not materially false.

 Property Damage

-• Plaintiff insurance company brought subrogation action against subcontract which it alleged caused a fire on a residential construction site; subcontract cross-complained against the general contractor which in turn cross complained against the homeowner and its own insurer.
+• Mediated a case in which the plaintiff insurance company brought a subrogation action against a subcontractor, alleging the subcontractor caused a fire at a residential construction site.
+The subcontractor filed a cross-complaint against the general contractor, who in turn cross-complained against the homeowner and its own insurer.

 Subrogation

-• An insurance carrier brought subrogation action against insured landlord's tenant claiming the tenant caused the fire that damaged the multi-unit apartment building.
-The tenants disclaimed responsibility, contending the landlord and property manager's own negligence maintenance of the unit was the cause of the fire and made their own habitability, negligence and related tenancy claims against the property owner.
+• Mediated a case in which an insurance carrier brought a subrogation action against the insured landlord’s tenant, alleging the tenant caused a fire that damaged a multi-unit apartment building.
+The tenants denied responsibility and asserted that negligent maintenance by the landlord and property manager caused the fire.
+They also brought habitability, negligence, and related tenancy claims against the property owner.

-• Plaintiff claimed the surgeon committed malpractice during a male breast reduction procedure resulting in a puncture wound in the pectoral muscle and a subsequent hematoma with lasting complications.
+• Mediated a case in which the plaintiff alleged medical malpractice by a surgeon during a male breast reduction procedure, resulting in a puncture wound to the pectoral muscle and a subsequent hematoma with lasting complications.

 Buy/Sell